adangert/JoustMania/README.md

 * After a controller has been synced via USB, press the PlayStation sync button (the circular one in the middle) to connect the controller to the Pi
 * This process should only need to be done once, after this the controller should be permenently paired with the Pi and will only need to be turned on via the sync button for any future games
 * All the controllers may restart when pairing, this is expected, just keep plugging in new ones until they are all paired. if you encounter problems restart the Pi, and continue pairing the remaining controllers, again once this process is finished you should not have to connect the controllers to the Pi again via USB
+* If pairing fails for some reason you can run `sudo rm -rf /var/lib/bluetooth/*` in the terminal, reboot and try syncing again

 How to select a game mode
 ---------------------------------